Location of the LOT Winter School 2019

 On Thursday 10 January (week 1) and Thursday 17 January (week 2) we will organise a restaurant dinner for all participants of the LOT school.
 The location for the LOT dinners will be announced later.

 Poster sessions and drinks will be on Mondays, January 7 and 14, from 16.30 until 18.00 on the 1st floor of the P.C.
 Hoofhuis in between rooms 1.04 and 1.05.
 All LOT-students are encouraged to present their research to teachers and fellow researchers in a poster session.
 Drinks will be provided by the local organization.
-A poster prize will be awarded to the best poster presentation of the evening.
-The prize will be given out during the LOT school restaurant dinner on Thursday evening.

 During every LOT school there is a public lecture in honour of Henk Schultink.
 The speaker this year is Sharon Peperkamp, senior research scientist in the Laboratoire de Sciences Cognitives et Psycholinguistique in Paris.
 This public lecture will take place on Wednesday 9 January from 14.00 until 15.00 in room 1.05 at the P.C.
 Hoofthuis.
 Click here to see the abstract of the Schultink Lecture.
 Note that the Wednesday afternoon classes are scheduled an hour later than normal because of this event.